victormanuelfrancodev/supabase_carshop/README.md

-# Supabase Stored Procedures Example :zap:
+# Supabase SQL FUNCTIONS Example :zap:

 This project demonstrates the use of **functions** in Supabase to enhance the efficiency of applications.
 It's designed using a clean architecture approach, leveraging Flutter for frontend and Supabase as backend service.